 BIOL 297 Tropical Biology: Latin America (3) A three-week, on-site, intensive examination of tropical ecosystems including their structure, function, biodiversity, conservation, and stewardship.
 Identification of the local flora and fauna will be emphasized.
 Prerequisite: BIOL 262.
-Offered intermittently in May term.
+Alternate May terms: 2018, 2020.